developer-zebra/developer-zebra-site/src/emdk-for-android/3-1/tutorial/tutdatacaptureprofilePt2/index.md

 ---
 title: Using Intent Output With DataCapture Profiles
+layout: guide.html
+product: EMDK For Android
+productversion: '2.3'
 ---
 ## Developing an EMDK for Android Application Part 2